Vladislav Doronin: OKO Group

 Doronin's real estate development company OKO Group announced in March 2016 a luxury residential development of a 649-foot, 57-story tower, Missoni Baia, in collaboration with Italian fashion house Missoni.
 At 1,160 ft high, OKO Tower in central Moscow is Europe's tallest completed skyscraper as of April 2016.

-In 2020 with Doronin as chairman and CEO, OKO Group had partnered with Cain International and began construction on a 57-story office tower at 830 Brickell, Miami, the first office skyscraper built there in over a decade.
-A second partnership between OKO Group and Cain International in Miami took place with the development of a 47-story residential tower called Una on the Brickell Waterfront.
+In 2020 with Doronin as chairman and CEO, OKO Group had partnered with Cain and began construction on a 57-story office tower at 830 Brickell, Miami, the first office skyscraper built there in over a decade.
+A second partnership between OKO Group and Cain in Miami took place with the development of a 47-story residential tower called Una on the Brickell Waterfront.

 Under Doronin, in March 2022 OKO bought nearly one acre of land on Aspen Mountain's underdeveloped west side for 76 million dollars from Norway Island LLC, a business entity comprising Jim DeFrancia, Bryan Peterson and Jeff Gorsuch, a former U.S. ski team downhill racer, a proprietor of a small chain of high-end retail ski shops, and cousin of Supreme Court Associate Justice Neil Gorsuch.
 The deal generated much controversy in Aspen because eight months earlier, Gorsuch and his partners bought the plot from the Aspen Skiing Company for 10 million dollars.
 According to Doronin, he has a long-term plan, which involves building a luxury hotel property on the site.

-In 2022 OKO Group and Cain International bought the Edgewater House and The Ambassador Palm Beach Hotel & Residences in Palm Beach for $147 million.
+In 2022 OKO Group and Cain bought the Edgewater House and The Ambassador Palm Beach Hotel & Residences in Palm Beach for $147 million.
 Doronin and Cain acquired a $105 million loan from MSD Partners, known as Michael Dell's investment firm.
 The Purchase of the property highlights the latest partnership between Doronin's OKO group and Cain since their joint venture in developing 830 Brickell in 2020.

 In July 2022, Doronin announced the OKO group had secured a $97 million construction loan for a new development project in downtown Fort Lauderdale.
 The property, a 34-story tower is set to have 251 units and 2,600 sqft.
 OKO Group announced the project is to be design by architect Adrian Smith and Gordon Gill, who have previously worked on projects such as the Central Park Tower in Manhattan and the Jeddah Tower in Saudi Arabia.

 In 2023 OKO Group was among the major contributors to the campaign of the candidate in the Republican party presidential primaries Francis Suarez, the current mayor of Miami.